rpavilanis/shipping-service/README.md

 ## Requirements
 ### Technical Requirements
 #### Your API will:
-- Respond with JSON and proper HTTP response codes
+- Respond with JSON and meaningful HTTP response codes
 - Allow Users to get shipping cost quotes for different delivery types (standard, express, overnight, etc.)
 - Allow Users to get a cost comparison of two or more carriers
 - Log all requests and their associated responses such that an audit could be conducted